Guidance

 Refusing an application as a result of an identity dispute

-You must record the outcome and set a special conditions marker ‘Identity dispute’ on CID.
+You must record the outcome and set a special conditions marker ‘Identity dispute’ on Atlas.
 You must clearly annotate the notes section to say a full Home Office file search has been conducted.
 This prevents caseworkers repeating a search if the Home Office receives a reconsideration request or judicial review (JR).

 Official – sensitive: start of section

-The information on this page has been removed as it is restricted for internal Home Office use.
+The information in this section has been removed as it is restricted for internal Home Office use.

 Official – sensitive: end of section